jpcadena/grpc-in-python/README.md

 1. **Run the scripts:**

-   Move to the package to execute any of the scripts, run the following command in your terminal:
+   Move to the package to execute any of the scripts, run the following command in your terminal given the name of the file:

    ```
-   python main.py
+   python filename.py
    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>